mashupgarage/MG-Eng-Playbook/dev-competencies/ruby-rails.md

 ## Single responsibility class/instance methods
 ### Description
-Understanding of writing class according to its namesake usecase
+Understanding of writing class according to its namesake use case
 ### Example
-- Able to write short and concise methods that only does what its named for.
+- Able to write short and concise methods that only does what it's named for.

 ## Private/Public class methods
 ### Description
 Understanding of Ruby's private and public class methods
 ### Example
-- Able to properly discern proper usecase for public and private methods.
+- Able to properly discern proper use case for public and private methods.

 ## Enumerables and methods
 ### Description